 Escrow is often described as a “middleman,” but that simplification causes more confusion than clarity.
 Escrow is not a negotiator, advisor, or decision-maker.
 It is a neutral process designed to protect people, funds, and records during a real estate transaction.

-At its most basic level, escrow exists to ensure that no money or property changes hands until all agreed-upon conditions have been satisfied.
-It creates a controlled environment where documents, authority, and funds are handled according to written instructions and legal requirements.
+At its most basic level, escrow exists to ensure that no money or property changes hands until all agreed-upon conditions are met.
+It creates a controlled environment in which documents, authority, and funds are handled in accordance with written instructions and legal requirements.

 Escrow does not favor buyers or sellers.
 Its neutrality is intentional.
 That neutrality is what allows all parties to rely on the process, even when interests differ.